VividcodeIO/java-microservice-helm-example/README.md

 1. Start Minikube.

-2. Use `eval $(minikube docker-env)` to configure Docker client in the current terminal to use Docker runtime in Minikube.
+2. Use `minikube docker-env` to print out the instructions on how to configure Docker client in the current terminal to use Docker runtime in Minikube.

 3. Build container image using `mvn package`.